The Fry

 Charcoal-Grilled Chicken Sandwich — freshly grilled over charcoal with signature Lebanese sauces.
 Simple, traditional, and packed with flavour.
 A completely different experience from fried chicken.

-The biggest buzz in North York's chicken scene as of March 2026.
+The biggest buzz in North York's chicken scene as of May 2026.

 More than a restaurant, 88 Salon is a vibe.
-The aesthetic Korean izakaya interior, Volcano Malatang, and fried chicken combo make it the top choice for a late-night social outing.
+The aesthetic Korean izakaya interior, Volcano Malatang, and Korean fried chicken combo make it the top choice for a late-night social outing.
 Expect wait times for a table.

 Four chicken spots from north to south along the Yonge Street corridor.
 All walkable or a quick subway ride apart.
 Budget 3–4 hours including wait times.